aspose-imaging/Aspose.Imaging-for-.NET/README.md

 [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) is an advanced image processing API that lets developers create, edit, draw or convert images in their .NET applications.
 It works independent of other applications and allows saving to Adobe Photoshop® format (PSD) without having Photoshop or any other image editor installed on the machine.

-This repository contains [Examples](Examples), [Plugins](https://docs.aspose.com/display/imagingnet/Plugins) and Showcase projects for [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) to help you learn and write your own applications.
+This repository contains [Examples](Examples), [LiveDemos](LiveDemos), [Plugins](https://docs.aspose.com/display/imagingnet/Plugins) and Showcase projects for [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) to help you learn and write your own applications.

 <p align="center">
   <a title="Download ZIP" href="https://github.com/aspose-imaging/Aspose.Imaging-for-.NET/archive/master.zip">